Silverware-Games/matchy-star-gdd/README.md

 - Final creative decisions belong to Silverware Games
 - No guaranteed compensation for ideas (free copy if used)
 - Report vulnerabilities privately

-## 11. Design North Star

-When evaluating any decision, ask:

-**Does this increase clarity, mastery, or long-term fun?**

-If not, it should be reconsidered.